ondergetekende/finplan/README.md

 ## Non-goals

-- Investment advice.
-This is purely a planning tool, we assume you know the consequences of your investment choices.
-- Real-time market data integration.
-All calculations are based on user input and static assumptions.
+- Detailed portfolio management.
+This tool is focused on cash flow and basic financial planning, not on managing investments.
 - Monetization.
 This project is open-source and free to use.
 The furthest we may go is donations or non-intrusive ads.
 Financial data will never be used for any purpose except providing the planning functionality.